minprog/programmeren-ki/other/indexer/contents.md

 The code in `indexer.py` has several predefined functions:

-* `read_stopwords()` is partially implemented.
-You can complete it by reading all the stop words from the file `stopwords.txt` and returning a collection of those stop words.
+* `read_stopwords()` is partially implemented: it already reads the stop words from the file `stopwords.txt` and stores these in a list.
+You can complete the function by `return`ing the collection of those stop words.

 * `convert_word()` is already implemented for you.
 It strips a word from all punctuation, whitespace, and digits, and it converts the word to lowercase.